Inughuit

-The Inughuit (also spelled Inuhuit), or the Smith Sound Inuit, historically Arctic Highlanders, are Greenlandic Inuit.
-Formerly known as "Polar Eskimos", they are the northernmost group of Inuit and the northernmost people in North America, living in Greenland.
-Inughuit make up about 1% of the population of Greenland.
+The Inughuit (singular: Inughuaq) or Inuhuit are an ethnic subgroup of the Greenlandic Inuit.
+They are the northernmost group of Inuit and the northernmost people in North America, living in Greenland.
+Historically called Arctic Highlanders, Cape York Eskimos, Polar Eskimos, or Smith Sound Inuit, they make up about 1% of the population of Greenland.

 Language

 The Inughuit speak Inuktun, also known as North Greenlandic, Thule Inuit, or Polar Eskimo.
 It is a dialect of Inuktitut, an Eskimo–Aleut language related to the Greenlandic language spoken elsewhere in Greenland.

 In Kalaallisut, the official dialect of Greenlandic, Inuktun is called Avanersuarmiutut.

 Population

 Before 1880, their population was estimated to be between 100 and 200 people.
 From 1880 to 1930, they were estimated to number 250.
 In 1980, their estimated population was 700, and it rose to 800 in 2010.

 History

 Early history

 The Inughuit are believed to be descended from the Thule people who spread across the North American Arctic around the eleventh century.
 They used and traded iron from meteorites such as the Cape York meteorite.
 The earliest discovered Thule settlement is found in modern-day Uummannaq (Dundas).
 There were also extensive contacts with other Inuit from different regions.
-Around the 17th century, climate change cooled the northwest areas of Greenland which cut off the Inughuit from other Inuit and regions.
+Around the 17th century, climate change cooled the northwest areas of Greenland, which cut off the Inughuit from other Inuit and regions.

-It was during this time that the Inughuit developed their unique language, culture, and fashion - all of which differ significantly from other Inuit.
-Around this period, the Inughuit also lost the ability and skills to build kayaks or umiaks, which inevitably further restricted travel and contact with other communities.
+It was during this time that the Inughuit developed their unique language, culture, and fashion—all of which differ significantly from other Inuit.
+Around this period, the Inughuit also lost the ability and skills to build kayaks or umiaks, which further restricted travel and contact with other communities.